adrien2p/medusa-extender/docs/README.md

 ### Router

-If you need to add custom routes to medusa here is a simple way to achieve that
+If you need to add custom routes to medusa here is a simple way to achieve this

 <details>
 <summary>Click to see the example!</summary>